hmohammed505/A-Maze-Thing/README.md

 # A-Maze-Thing

 A 8-bit Sprite game where the player must navigate through different levels of mazes to find the exit.
-Player must reach exit before the NPC ghost sprite catches the player.
+Player must reach exit before the NPC ghost sprite catches the player

 ## Members